Jeffrey-Sardina/The-Arcanum/README.md

 If run via python on the terminal, these will be printed to the terminal (to STDOUT and STDERR, in turn).

-PLease note that **the #1 cause of error** in my experience is the computer being idle, which leads to the webcam being deactivated / going to sleep etc. I'm still working for a way around this, and will update when I have one!
+PLease note that **the #1 cause of error** in my experience is the computer being idle, which leads to the webcam being deactivated / going to sleep etc. This *should* be fixed if you run `python -m keep_presence` when you begin the Arcanum (this is done by default in `arcanum.sh`).

+If you have an error, please open an issue.
+If you encounter an error and fix it, please open a pull request and I'd be happy to integrate it!

 ## Useful References